List widget template customisation

 Dashboard page example with Training Requests list widget

-How to get started with List widget customisation
+How to Get Started with List Widget Customization

-1. Select a dashboard page and click on Edit current page button Edit button to go into Edit mode.
+1. Go to an existing dashboard page or create a new one.
+Click Edit current page Edit button to enter Edit mode.

 Dashboard widgets menu in Edit mode